AtomMaterialUI/material-theme-docs/docs/configuration/file-status-colors.md

 again, so they added the ability to customize the File Colors via the Color Scheme:
 <http://www.jetbrains.org/intellij/sdk/docs/reference_guide/ui_themes/themes_extras.html#customizing-version-control-file-status-colors>

-But again, there's no settings page for that, so the _Material Theme File Status Colors_ settings still comes in handy!
+But again, there're no settings page for that, so the _Material Theme File Status Colors_ settings still comes in handy!

 ## Material File Colors